What Is a Permalink in SEO?

 Contents

-- What is a permalink
+- What is a permanent URL?

-- How to create a permalink
+- How to create this type of web address

 - How to set up a permalink in WordPress